-From Tables 7 and 8, we conclude that (a) The strength of cointegration decreases as the longer maturity increases. (b) There is more evidence of cointegration when the tapered NBLS estimator is used for the cointegration parameter than when the OLS estimator is used. (c) For all the evidence of cointegration, none of the tests suggests that the cointegrating residual process has $d_U = 0$ .
-Therefore, we found no evidence of standard cointegration in interest rates. (d) The goodness-of-fit test $T_n$ suggests that FEXP model fits well.
+From the above two tables, we conclude that (a) The strength of cointegration decreases as the longer maturity increases. (b) There is more evidence of cointegration when the tapered NBLS estimator is used for the cointegration parameter than when the OLS estimator is used. (c) For all the evidence of cointegration, none of the tests suggests that the cointegrating residual process has $d_U = 0$.
+Therefore, we found no evidence of standard cointegration in interest rates. (d) The goodness-of-fit test T_n suggests that FEXP model fits well.
 The FEXP model seems to show the most evidence of cointegration.